arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Installing Additional Dependencies

-To make it easy to flash any Machine Learning model created with Edge Impulse® onto the Nicla Voice, we need to install the Arduino CLI and Edge Impulse® CLI.
+To easily flash any Machine Learning model created with Machine Learning Tools integration onto the Nicla Voice, we need to install the Arduino CLI and Edge Impulse® CLI.
 Follow [this article](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nicla-vision#installing-dependencies) from Edge Impulse® to install both properly.

 ### Uploading the Model